garystafford/creative-analysis-claude-bedrock/README.md

 # Generative AI-powered Creative Analysis

-Simple Streamlit application used for demonstrating Anthropic Claude 3 multimodal prompting on Amazon Bedrock.
+Simple Streamlit application used for demonstrating Anthropic Claude 3 family of model's multimodal prompting on Amazon Bedrock.
+Oriented toward AdTech, MarTech, Advertising Agencies.
 Describe the analysis task you wish to perform and upload the creative content to be analyzed.
 Analysis powered by Amazon Bedrock and Anthropic Claude 3 foundational AI model.

 ![Screenshot](screengrab4.png)